 The ability of pharmaceutical companies to identify patients early and to optimize their clinical trials is key to the development of treatments for rare diseases.
-We offer epidemiological studies that will provide our partners with a more accurate picture and understanding of the scope and size of a particular rare disease population.
-We can also target these studies to a specific country or region of interest.
-This detailed epidemiological data can then aid our partners' clinical study enrollment efforts.
+We offer epidemiological studies that will provide our partners with important study design and site feasibility data as well as identify the right patients for future clinical studies.
+Epidemiological studies can target a specific country or region of interest thereby enabling a better understanding of market potential.

-After a pharmaceutical partner specifies the rare disease for the clinical trial, we identify the available epidemiological data and enhance the data with genetic and phenotypic information from our repository and curated CentoMD database.
-From there, our pharmaceutical partner can create a defined list of specific conditions that patients must meet for a clinical study.
+Through partnership, our pharma partners are able to specify the rare disease of interest as focus for an interventional clinical trial, and we identify the available epidemiological data and enhance the data with genetic and phenotypic information from our BioDatabank.
+From there, our pharmaceutical partners are able to better understand and define specific conditions or eligibility criteria that patients must meet for a clinical study.

 We then perform a patient selection and identification program.
-We start by identifying existing patients in our database who fit the defined criteria.
+We start by identifying existing patients in our BioDatabank who fit the defined criteria.
 If a patient sample is included in our sample repository but not yet tested to the level required for the trial, we run a diagnostics test to confirm if the patient meets the study criteria.
 If we need to find a larger cohort of patients than is currently included in our database or in our sample repository, we leverage our global network of partners, key opinion leaders, clinical labs and specialist physicians to help identify new patients who are at risk of developing, or have developed, the particular disease, in line with our pharmaceutical partners' defined patient cohort criteria.
 As a result, we are able to help our pharmaceutical partners optimize their clinical trials by more effectively selecting relevant patient groups and by leveraging our detailed understanding of the epidemiological data of the specific disease.

-Biomarker Development
+Metabolic Biomarker Development

 Biomarkers are key tools employed across the continuum of rare disease drug development.
 Namely, they are utilized to support diagnosis, serve as a companion diagnostic to demonstrate treatment efficacy, as well as monitor disease progression.
 Furthermore, biomarkers enable more efficient and economical patient diagnosis than genetic testing and allow mass screening programs for large patient cohorts.
+Biomarkers can also be relevant for precision medicine or for stratification.

 In the development of a high-quality biomarker for a given rare disease, both heterogenous and homogeneous cohorts of patients with known phenotypic and genotypic aspects are needed to identify/validate the sensitivity and specificity of a biomarker for a given disease.
-We believe our CentoMD database is the largest curated mutation database for rare diseases as well as a vast source of healthy control individuals against whom we are able to identify the characteristics of unique biomarkers.
+We believe our BioDatabank contains the largest curated mutation database for rare diseases as well as a vast source of healthy control individuals against whom we are able to identify the characteristics of unique biomarkers.
 Therefore, we believe we are ideally positioned to lead the market in rare disease biomarker development.

-We have developed a suite of biomarkers, and we plan to further expand the development programs in 2021.
-As of December 31, 2020, we had 59 biomarker programs, of which 14 biomarkers covering eight rare diseases, including AADC deficiency, Cystic Fibrosis, Fabry disease, Faber disease, Gaucher disease, Hereditary Angioedema Disease ("HAE"), Niemann-Pick Type A/B and Niemann-Pick Type C diseases, have completed their development
+As of December 31, 2021, eleven biomarker assays have been completed covering ten rare diseases, including AADC deficiency, Cystic Fibrosis, Fabry disease, Faber disease, Gaucher disease, Hereditary Angioedema Disease ("HAE"), Niemann-Pick Type A/B and Niemann-Pick Type C diseases.